our-story-media/ourstory-resources/doc_gen/guide/process/README.md

 ### 1. Ideation and Design Activites

 Indaba is responsive and configurable to your specific community context.
-We provide key paper-based materials to help facilitate key processes such as Ideation and Taggin which can be used or adjusted as required.
+We provide key paper-based materials to help facilitate key processes such as Ideation and Tagging which can be used or adjusted as required.

 ### 2. Android Mobile Application